dreamcatcher-tech/network/Inbox/2023-04-05 1335 Dreamcatcher Bus.md

 An active bus which is capable of computation as well as data storage and transmission allows a surround and absorb pattern to unfold, where blackbox systems are gradually replaced by open bus native systems.

+If an org cares about impact, then they generally want to publicize their high moral stance, and they will want ethical treatment thruout their supply chains - this means that the software and marketplaces will eventually be paid by them, negating the need for closed source lockin model software.

 ## Subsystems
 1. Publication of digital topology and costings as an advertisement for services
 2. a system bus as an integration baseline.